Mmuock Leteh: Geography

 Mmuock Leteh occupies part of the western half of the semi-circular caldera that attracts several tourists annually.
 The village is further defined by a concentric alignment of necks and domes known locally as Mntǿ (/ybb/) or peaks.
 Examples of such peaks include Ntø Maleta (2740 m), Ntø Mangua (2710 m), Ntø Tiahchia, etc.

 Mmuock Leteh has a tropical mountainous climate of the sub-equatorial type.
 The accidented nature of the relief has greatly influenced this climate which is characterised by a long rainy season (mid-March to mid-November) and a shorter dry season (mid-November to mid-March).
 The monthly rainfall ranges between 35 mm in January and 605 mm in August, August being the wettest month.
 The temperature varies between 8 and 28 °C: In altitudes above 1800 m asl, night temperatures fall as low as 8 °C during the rainy season.

 The soils are volcanic, fertile and rich for agricultural production.
 (This has led to Mmuock Leteh farmers winning prizes at the national agro-pastoral shows in Cameroon: in potatoes, carrots and other vegetables).
 The soil consists of a vegetal material at the summit (35 cm), followed by a humified horizon of 35 to 40 cm, a tertiary horizon and a clayey horizon.
 These soils have been largely altered and impoverished by erosion and landslides, leading to the loss of much of its organic materials.
 The 2003 landslides led to destruction of crops, livestock and infrastructure.

 Vegetation on the flat Maleta Plateau at 2740 m asl.
 Grass and trees are permanently tilted to one side.

 The village is covered by a herbaceous Savannah grassland dominated by plants (Poacées and Cyperacées), eucalyptus saligna trees and gallery forest in the lowland areas.
 Some of the grass species found here, include Cloris sp, Cypérus haspan, Paspalum polystachion, and Axonopus compressus.
 The forest areas are covered by trees such as pronus africana, raffia palm, and kolanut trees.
 Until the early sixties, the lower forest zone harboured several birds and animal species.
-These included monkeys, chimpanzees, porcupines, squirrels, deers, etc. Extensive poaching has, however, led to the eradication of these animals.
+These included monkeys, chimpanzees, porcupines, squirrels, deer, etc. Extensive poaching has, however, led to the eradication of these animals.